DhirajBhakta/reflections/PERMANENT_NOTES/ACID properties.md

 ### Isolation
 _Can my inflight transaction see changes made by other transactions?_
 _Can my transaction AFFECT other inflight transactions?_
-_Can my transaction BE AFFECTED by other inflight transctions? _
+_Can my transaction BE AFFECTED by other inflight transctions?_
+_Isolation level tells you **how much level of concurrency** is allowed_

 Suppose there's an ongoing transaction ( debit 100 for X + credit 100 for Y) and in the mean time, another transaction appears ( debit 50 forX + credit 50 for Z )...what happens?